 The quality performance category (CQM) reporting period will be the calendar year 2018.
 Clinicians will need to report on 50% of their patients, regardless of the payer to meet the completeness threshold.
 The recommended number of CQMs to report remains six.

 The advancing care information and improvement activity categories will have reporting periods of a minimum of any continuous 90 days in 2018.
-Where previously a practice needed to report using EHR technology certified to the 2015 Edition certification, this proposed rule grants clinicians the flexibility to use EHR technology certified to either the 2014 or 2015 Edition criteria during the 2018 reporting period.
+Where previously a practice needed to report using EHR solutions certified to the 2015 Edition certification, this proposed rule grants clinicians the flexibility to use EHR technology certified to either the 2014 or 2015 Edition criteria during the 2018 reporting period.

 MIPS Final Score